-In a way, I wish it had come when I was 6, but I think that what I meant was that when things happen to you later on, you go less mad….
+In a way, I wish it had come when I was 6, but I think that what I meant was that when things happen to you, later on, you go less mad….
 I think it’s very hard when you make it in your 20s to realize that it can ever come to an end.
-It’s as if Zeus had leant down and cupped you in the palm of his hand and was going to carry you through to the grave, but of course that isn’t so.
+It’s as if Zeus had leaned down and cupped you in the palm of his hand and was going to carry you through to the grave, but of course, that isn’t so.
 You have a time, and at the end of that time, you’re finished with: The public has had enough of you and it’s someone else’s turn.
 If it comes late, you’re able to deal with that more easily, really—more philosophically than earlier on.

 I read an interview once in which you mentioned that you "smelled different" after marrying.
 I feel like you create profound changes in your characters after they settle down and have children?

 I think children do change you, I mean, there are certain elements of all our lives that change us.
 I think, for me, somehow, when I got married, I was much happier.
 I mean, at the most basic level, I was just happier.
 I was happier in my life.
 When you're happy, you're not desperate, and when you're not desperate, you don't make people uncomfortable.
 I think I wanted everything too much before.
 There was something slightly uncomfortable about me, really, looking back, that was soothed.
 I was married to a very beautiful woman, we had a son straight after, nine months later.
 Just all that was very enjoyable and pleasant, a very nice time in my life, and I think, as a result, I was calmer.
 I would go up for jobs, and I was calm.
 And I would get it.
 It was as simple as that, really.